5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Sequoia_Notes.md

 	- Siri 2.0
 	- Logic Pro 11s Stem Splitter, Mastering Assistant, etc.

+## Currently not working
+Listed below are things I noticed that are currently not working…

+- Intel Bluetooth (WiFi works using `Itlwm.kext`!)

 > [!CAUTION]
 >
 > Don't upgrade to macOS Sequoia on legacy systems that require root patches!
 There is not ETA for OpenCore Legacy Patcher with macOS 15 support available yet.